 This Mediterranean Quinoa Salad recipe isn’t an exact copycat of the restaurant versions, but it’s every bit as tasty and filling,

 And did I mention it’s meatless?
-It features ribbons of zucchini and squash (a great excuse to pull out the spiralizer!), a medley of heirloom tomatoes, red onion, spinach, quinoa, feta cheese and edamame beans.
+The quinoa salad recipe features ribbons of zucchini and squash (a great excuse to pull out the spiralizer!), a medley of heirloom tomatoes, red onion, spinach, quinoa, feta cheese and edamame beans.

 If you are tempted to skip the homemade roasted red pepper dressing, don’t.

-It really makes the salad, and it won’t take you 5 minutes to make.
+It really makes the salad, and it only takes about 5 minutes to make.

 - 2 roasted red peppers